Spjutharen/Point-Cloud-Generator/README.md

 When h5 files containing models and labels are generated, a PointNet can be trained.
 In order to use it, the number of models needs to be replaced in 'train.py', 'evalute.py' and in the neural net in 'pointnet_cls.py'.
 Which h5 file that is used is changed in 'train_files.txt' and 'test_files.txt'.

 ## Future work
-The results were promissing for own models, but in order to classify a real-life point cloud, a better clustering algorithm is needed to extract a single robot.
+The results were promising for own models, but in order to classify a real-life point cloud, a better clustering algorithm is needed to extract a single robot.
 New robot CAD models and real-life training data is important for further improvement and verification that it works for robots with cables and other details that is not in the CAD models.